MobiLLMs/MobiLLMs.github.io/_pages/submission.md

 #### 5-page technical or position papers

-We solicit submissions that present the results of original research best described as a short, 5-page paper.
+We solicit submissions that present the results of original research best described in a short, 5-page paper.
 We also welcome position papers that describe early-stage work, preliminary results, and novel ideas that have the potential to stimulate interesting discussions at the workshop.
 Submissions should be no longer than 5 pages, including all text, figures, and tables, but excluding